At Westwood we are guided by the National Curriculum for History(2014). The National Curriculum for history aims to ensure that all pupils:

 - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed

 History lessons focus on developing historical skills and children working as historians.
 We intend for our children to have real life experiences and learn about history in an active and creative way.
-Links to Geography, Science and other subject areas are also explored.
+Links to Geography and other subject areas are also explored.
 The planning of learning always begins with the skills and knowledge that needs to be taught and enrichment opportunities and opportunities to apply learning are carefully mapped.